lucasbiel7/cucumber-java-runner/README.md

 - ✅ Finds all feature files in your workspace
 - ✅ Excludes build directories automatically
 - ✅ Integrates with VS Code Test Explorer
+- ✅ Optimized Maven compilation (only when needed)

 If auto-detection fails, you'll be prompted to enter your glue path manually (e.g., `com.example.steps`).